 - Eco factors

-- Health of other components of the braking system
+- The health of other components of the braking system

 The list is not limited to these; but how does each of these items determine how often you change your brake pads?
 Let me explain further.